 Confident living with vision loss.

-Founded as the Massachusetts Association for the Blind, MAB is the oldest social service organization in the country that serves adults and elders who are blind or visually impaired.
-After more than a century in the field, we know that vision loss doesn’t have to mean the end of a full life.
-But many people losing their vision don’t know how to get help.
-Our vision rehabilitation services help people with low vision maximize their remaining sight and learn to use adaptive strategies for completing daily tasks.
-Our trained specialists can help make a home safer and recommend simple devices to make life with low vision easier.
+The Massachusetts Association for the Blind and Visually Impaired is the oldest organization in the country serving blind adults and elders.
+After more than a century of service, we know that vision loss doesn’t have to mean the end of a full life.
+But many people who are losing their vision don’t know where to go for help.
+Our vision rehabilitation services help people with low or no vision learn new strategies for completing activities of daily living.
+Our certified Occupational Therapists can help make a home safer and recommend adaptive devices to make life with reduced vision easier.

-The majority of individuals experiencing vision loss are elders living with macular degeneration, cataracts, glaucoma, or diabetic retinopathy.
-One in six people over the age of sixty-five has vision loss, and that number rises to half of elders over eighty.
-MABVI partners with respected community and medical groups to create high impact, cost effective services.
+The majority of individuals experiencing vision loss are older adults living with macular degeneration, cataracts, glaucoma, or diabetic retinopathy.
+As the baby boom generation ages, the number of people with uncorrectable vision loss is expected to double.
+MABVI partners with respected community and medical groups to provide high impact, cost effective services.
 Find out how vision rehabilitation can change your life.

 200 Ivy Street